Finally, a minimally invasive bunion surgery that really works

 The past problems with minimally invasive bunion surgery

-The miniBunion™️ surgical procedure has revolutionized minimally invasive bunion treatment.
-It uses a tiny incision and patent-pending hardware to provide durable stabilization, faster recovery time, less pain, and minimal scarring.
+Our minimally invasive surgical procedure has revolutionized MIS bunion treatment.
+It uses a tiny incision and stabilizing screws to provide durable stabilization, faster recovery time, less pain, and minimal scarring.

-In short, miniBunion™️ provides the best possible surgical outcomes for a patient with mild to moderate bunion deformities.
+In short, our minimally invasive bunion correction provides the best possible surgical outcomes for a patient with mild to moderate bunion deformities.

 With this technique, there is no need to open the joints which spare blood supply to the bones, so patients don’t have inner and external scar tissue as they would with traditional bunion surgery.
 This means a reduced time in physical therapy and less need for the painful break-up of scar tissue in the big toe joint.

-During the miniBunion™ procedure, a special x-ray is used to visualize the bone cut and positioning.
+During our MIS procedure, our surgeons are guided by x-ray and use a special instrument to shave the bone at the joint and insert the stabilizing screws.
 This allows our bunion surgeons to perfectly stabilize the bone and get an accurate and reproducible correction, resulting in reduced swelling, less post-operative pain, better correction, and immediate weight-bearing.

-And unlike old-fashioned minimally invasive bunion surgery procedures, the miniBunion™ technique requires just a one-centimeter incision, resulting in much less trauma to the surrounding soft-tissues.
-The miniBunion™ scar is tiny.
+And unlike old-fashioned minimally invasive bunion surgery procedures, our minimally invasive technique requires tiny micro-incisions (just a few millimeters long), resulting in much less trauma to the surrounding soft tissues.
+The MIS scar is tiny.
 And unlike traditional bunionectomies, the tiny scar is on the inner side of the foot, where it’s virtually invisible during everyday activities.

 A walking minimally invasive bunion surgery recovery!

-Many patients report NO PAIN following the procedure and the miniBunion’s™ advanced hardware allows most to walk immediately following surgery in a special postoperative weight-bearing boot.
-Our miniBunion™ surgeons control pain by:
+Many patients report NO PAIN following the procedure and the MIS bunion correction’s advanced hardware allows most to walk immediately following surgery in a special postoperative weight-bearing boot.
+Our bunion surgeons control pain by:

 - Expert surgical precision